RebootJeff/rebootjeff.github.io/source/_posts/2015-11-13-why-fast-code-matters-even-when-phones-have-octa-core-cpus.markdown

 I've noticed many of my "key points" really just boil down to "do your best, buddy!"
 Freaking brilliant.

 #### P.S.

 Because JavaScript is single-threaded, the multi-core loveliness of modern CPUs doesn't directly help your web app unless you use web workers.

-There will be some benefit regardless of web workers just because the phone has to worry about more than just your web app (background apps, managing sensors, etc).
+That said, there will be some benefit regardless of web workers just because devices such as smartphones usually have to juggle more than just your web app (e.g., background apps, managing sensors, etc).
+The extra cores should help prevent the phone from stressing out from the juggling, so that tangentially helps your web app's performance.